Dilasag: History

 The name "Dilasag" is divided into two syllables.
 The prefix Di in the native language means "abundance", added to the word lasag which means "meat".
-The coined word "Dilasag", however, does not only mean abundance of meat in the place, but also refers to the over sufficient supply of forest products, marine products and minerals.
+The coined word "Dilasag", however, does not only mean abundance of meat in the place, but also of forest products, marine products and minerals.

 In early 1924, a group of Ilocano settlers with a number of Kapampangans and Pangasinenses from Tarlac arrived in Casiguran, which was then part of Nueva Vizcaya.

 An old map showing the current northern territory of Aurora as part of Nueva Vizcaya.

-Finding the natives unfriendly to them, the settlers moved along the coastline going north and settled finally to what is now called Dilasag.
+Finding the natives unfriendly to them, the settlers moved along the coastline going north and settled finally in what is now called Dilasag.
 The place was considered habitable, because the native Dumagats, particularly Casiguran Agta, in the place were friendly.
 Later, more families came, establishing a community.
 This community was soon recognized by the mayor of Casiguran, by then a municipality of Quezon.
 It was declared a sitio of barangay Culat and eventually a barrio of Casiguran in consideration of its rapid progress and development.

 In 1959, Quezon 1st District Representative Manuel Enverga introduced House Bill No. 2863 in the House of Representatives, which was later enacted into law with the passage of Republic Act No. 2452 on June 21, 1959, making Dilasag a municipal district and separating it from Casiguran.
 It was converted into a municipality on June 18, 1966.
 It was then part of the province of Quezon under its sub-province of Aurora until the latter became a province of its own in 1979.

 Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 306.25 km2 constituting of the 3,147.32 km2 total area of Aurora.

 Dilasag is situated 138.07 km from the provincial capital Baler, and 390.38 km from the country's capital city of Manila.
+It is the northernmost municipality in Central Luzon.